What do you mean?

-One of the easiest ways to think of writing requirements, is in terms of scenarios, to describe them more fully.
+One of the easiest ways of writing requirements, is to use scenarios to break down your high-level stories.
 This approach extends the style of describing requirements in abstract User Story statements, with concrete scenarios.
 We use scenarios every day in our life to clarify what we mean, so it is a very natural way to specify.

 Advantages of scenarios